Multi-Family (Strata) Dwelling Water Meters

 Getting a Water Meter for Your Strata

 A council resolution is required as proof to the City that all strata owners are aware of the conversion from flat rate to a metered account.
-A strata must appoint 1 representative who will put together the following:
+A strata must appoint 1 representative who will do the following:

 - Gather Information